Snow Sport Stores Get Faceplanted by Online Rivals

 The current advertising policies of the snow sports specialty industry, he argues, came of age at the beginning of the e-commerce boom before the consequences of selling into the new channel were understood.

 "For better or worse, some industries, like books and music, were forever disrupted and will never be what they once were," he wrote.
 "Other industries were quick to see what impact e-commerce was having on their traditional channels of distribution and were quick to make the tough decisions to insure a sound future for their brands, their channels of distribution, and, most importantly, their customers."

 His recommendations called for vendors to "build to order" to minimize the overproduction of inventory and establish MAP (minimum advertised price) policies for prior-season as well as current-season offerings.
 He also called for fairer terms for the "retailers that support and build snow sports brands" with a goal towards equal treatment of specialty and e-commerce retailers.

 "The snow sports industry is at a fork in the road," he concluded.
 "One road leads to future growth, fair competition and even support for all channels of distribution.
 The other road leads to a disruption that will forever change the fortunes of brands, sales reps and specialty brick and mortar retailers, and will arguably ruin this industry that we all love so much."

 Operators of running and outdoor stores have likewise complained of consumers coming into stores to not only to try merchandise but also to learn from their highly knowledgeable associates only to find a better deal online.

+Are pervasive online discounts a particular problem for specialty retailers with a focus on service?
 How important is it for vendors selling to specialty retailers to support them against competitors who take a more commodity view of the business?